dandelany/tweetalyze/README.markdown

 # Helpers Module
 ## Common Keyword Arguments
 Most of the helper functions below share a few common keyword arguments which control their queries and output.
+### begin_date
+When passed a datetime or date string in the format 'mm/dd/yyyy', filters out tweets sent before the specified date
+### end_date
+When passed a datetime or date string in the format 'mm/dd/yyyy', filters out tweets sent after the specified date
 ### print_table
 When True, the function prints a nicely formatted table containing the data requested.
 ### export_csv
 When passed a string, the function exports the requested data to a CSV file with the specified filename.
 ### should_return
 When True, the function actually returns the requested data rather than just printing or exporting it.
+### extend_query
+When passed a dictionary, extends the MongoDB query with this dictionary to further filter results.

 ### Examples
-    # print a table showing the total number of tweets for each screen name
+    # print a table showing the total number of tweets for each screen name sent after 1/1/2012
-    total_tweets(print_table=True)
+    total_tweets(print_table=True, begin_date='1/1/2012')
     # export a csv file called 'tweetsperday' showing tweets per day
     tweets_per_day(export_csv='tweetsperday')
     # print a table, export a csv file and return all screen names in database